zydeco/minivmac4ios/README.md

 dragging on supported devices.

 If you use a mouse or trackpad on iPad OS 13.4 or newer, it will be used automatically.

-If you have a jailbroken device and [BTC Mouse & Trackpad](http://www.ringwald.ch/cydia/mouse/), Mini vMac will use your bluetooth mouse or trackpad.

 ### Settings